vaultsandbox/client-go/documentation/testing/multi-email.md

 ## Processing Emails as They Arrive

-For scenarios where you need to process emails immediately as they arrive, use `OnNewEmail()`:
+For scenarios where you need to process emails immediately as they arrive, use `Watch()`.
+This returns a channel that receives emails as they arrive:

 ```go
 func TestRealTimeNotifications(t *testing.T) {